 Treatment of Thyroid Cancer

-Once thyroid cancer has been diagnosed, thyroid surgery is performed to remove all the thyroid tissue, followed in many cases by a dose of radioactive iodine which serves two purposes:
+In most cases, thyroid surgery is performed to remove all the thyroid tissue.
+Subsequently, many patients usually recieve a dose of radioactive iodine which serves two purposes:

 A. It destroys any remaining thyroid cells, cancerous as well as non-cancerous.

-B. Once all the thyroid cells are destroyed, the body can no longer produce a substance called thyroglobulin (which is normally produced only by the thyroid tissue.
+B. Once all the thyroid cells are destroyed, the body can no longer produce a substance called thyroglobulin,which is normally produced only by the thyroid tissue.
 Therefore, measurement of thyroglobulin becomes an excellent tool to detect the recurrence of cancer in most patients.
 An increase in thyroglobulin level indicates that the cancer may have recurred.

-1. Thyroid hormone such as Levothyroxine and Liothyronine to treat your hypothyroidism, as well as to suppress serum TSH (thyroid stimulating hormone ) to prevent recurrence of the cancer.
+1. Thyroid hormone such as Levothyroxine and Liothyronine to treat your hypothyroidism, as well as to suppress serum TSH (thyroid stimulating hormone ) to prevent recurrence of cancer.

-2. Measuring serum thyroglobulin on a yearly basis to detect any recurrence of the thyroid cancer.
+2. Measuring serum thyroglobulin on a yearly basis to detect any recurrence of cancer.

 Withdrawal Scan VS Thyrogen Scan

 In the past, we had to stop a patient’s thyroid hormone pills for several weeks before doing the whole body scan.
-This is called the Withdrawal Scan.
+That’s why the term Withdrawal Scan.

 The patient had to got through a miserable period of several weeks of hypothyroid symptoms.

-However, in the last few years, a new way of doing the whole body scan has developed in which the patient does not have to be off the thyroid hormone pills.
+However, there is a relatively new way of doing the whole body scan in which patient does not have to stop thyroid pills.

 Thyrogen is a synthetic form of TSH (thyroid stimulating hormone).
-It is given in the form of an intramuscular injection on two consecutive days.
+It comes as intramuscular injection, which patient eceieves on two consecutive days.

-Thyrogen injections can cause side-effects such as headache, Flu like symptoms, breathing difficulties and even heart attacks and deaths have been reported.
+Thyrogen injections may cause side-effects such as headache, Flu like symptoms, breathing difficulties, even heart attacks and deaths.